HZcohort/3D-Disease-Network/README.md

 ## Code Availability

-The Python code for performing the 3D disease network analysis using large-scale healthcare data will be added later.
+The source code for this project is available in the "py_code" folder.
+Additionally, we are currently developing a Python package for conducting the 3D disease network analysis on large-scale health-care data, which will be made available in the near future.